By Kate Ranta on Jun 17, 2020 @ 03:00 PM

 Here are a few ways to alleviate pain or eye redness:

-- Flush the eye with clean water or saline solution once or twice to remove any particles or to soothe the eye surface.
+- Flush the eye with clean water or saline solution once or twice to remove particles or soothe the eye surface.
 Do not rinse the eye more than a few times.
 Doing so can make the situation worse.

 - Avoid rubbing or pressing on the eye.

-- Use a cool wet cloth to alleviate swelling and pain.
+- Use a cool, wet cloth to alleviate swelling and pain.

 - If outside, wear sunglasses to avoid irritation from the sun.

 Pink Eye vs. Scratched Cornea

 Pink eye, also known as conjunctivitis, affects the thin membrane that covers the white part of the eye and the inside of the eyelid.
 It can be caused by a virus, bacteria, or allergens.
 It is usually characterized by redness, itching, swelling, and discharge from the eye.
 Pink eye is contagious and can be easily spread through direct or indirect contact with an infected person's eye secretions.

 On the other hand, a scratched cornea may include pain, redness, tearing, blurry vision, sensitivity to light, and the feeling of something in your eye.
 A scratched cornea can usually heal on its own within a few days.
 However, it is essential to seek medical attention if the symptoms persist or worsen.